 REMEMBER YOUR PHYSICS TOP TIP!
 (I was momentarily bamboozled).

-When you push a brake or clutch pedal you are creating a simple force on the push rod.
+When you push a brake or clutch pedal you are creating a simple force on the pushrod.
 The force exerted is then translated in the piston to a pressure.
-If the force is equal then a cylinder of larger diameter creates a smaller pressure as the force is spread over a larger area.
-So…. we all know that the front brakes can and do the most work; the vehicle pitches weight more on the front in deceleration so there is more grip to react against the braking force.
+If the force is equal on two cylinders then a cylinder of larger diameter creates a smaller pressure as the force is spread over a larger area.
+So…. we all know that the front brakes should do the most work; the vehicle pitches weight more on the front in deceleration so there is more grip to react against the braking force.
 SO SIMPLY, the smaller diameter piston cylinder is the front brake circuit and it sits on the offside.
-Do not get confused with volume of fluid being moved.
-Thanks to Andy at GD for setting me straight.
+Do not get confused with the volume of fluid being moved.